 History of Rifle Salute

-With military honors three volleys are fired.
-This comes from an old battlefield custom which allowed for the warring side to remove the dead from the field of battle.
-When the dead have been removed three volleys would be fired to indicate the it was time for the battle to begin again.
+With military honors, three volleys are fired.
+This comes from an old battlefield custom that allowed the warring side to remove the dead from the field of battle.
+Three volleys would be fired when the dead have been released to indicate that it was time for the fight to begin again.